Crystalline liftings and weight part of Serre's conjecture: Abstract

 \section{Abstract}

-We prove some new cases of weight part of Serre's conjecture for mod $p$ Galois representations associated to automorphic representations on unitary groups $U(d)$, by (partially) generalizing the main local results of Gee-Liu-Savitt to higher dimensions.
-Namely, let $p>2$ be an odd prime, $K/\Qp$ a finite unramified extension, $\rho: G_K \to \GL_d(\mathcal O_{\Qpbar})$ a crystalline representation with distinct labelled Hodge-Tate weights in the range $[0, p]$, such that the reduction $\overline \rho$ is upper triangular.
-Under certain technical conditions, we prove that there exists an upper triangular crystalline representation $\rho'$ such that $\HT(\rho')=\HT(\rho)$ and $\overline \rho' \simeq \overline \rho$.
+We prove some new cases of weight part of Serre's conjectures for mod $p$ Galois representations associated to automorphic representations on unitary groups $U(d)$.
+The approach is a generalization of the work of Gee-Liu-Savitt, namely, we study reductions of certain crystalline representations, as well as crystalline lifts of these reductions.

 \markright{Crystalline liftings and weight part of Serre's conjecture}